Harold Osmundson, DTM

 Toastmasters member since: 2011

-Served as district governor of district number: 06
+Served as District Director of District number: 6

 - 2016-2017 Excellence in Program Quality

-Several experiences have prepared me to serve as an effective board member.
+Many experiences over the last 25 years have prepared me to serve as an effective leader on the Board.
 When serving in the military, I learned discipline, high standards, teamwork, and leadership.
-It was critical to lead by example, lead from the front, and take care of those I was responsible for.
+It was critical to lead by example, lead from the front, and to take care of the people I was responsible for.

 As a technical leader in professional work, I built teams and culture, set high standards, and planned product development.
 This ensured our software was competitive.
 In global organizations, I learned how decisions and policies affected stakeholders.
 I considered different perspectives and made decisions for the greatest good.